DN-debug/peux-os-sitebuild/src/pages/twms.md

       - content: >
           i3wm is considered to be the most popular in the TWM family.
 Peux OS i3wm is pre-riced with similar features that you'd find in any other TWM edition of Peux OS.
-The target audience is going to be the same.
+The target audience is ranging from beginners to advanced users.
         actions:
           - label: lorem-ipsum
             url: lorem-ipsum